DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 58 - 02.27.2025.md

 - Bless on Bonk, Friend, Veyllis, and Rin.
 - Trevor showed up.
 - Fork in the road: Moaning to the east, blood trail to the south, nothing to the west.
 - We go towards moaning and find a pile of bones.
 Adi beguns animating skeletons while others move ahead.
+Stops casting to go into the other room.
 - They get ambushed by a creepy looking undead thing.
 Another one crept up behind Pidlwick.

 **Next Session**: Nobu turned the monster nearest Delban.
 He'll run far away on his turn.
 Delban just got healed.